gvwilson/sensibleadventures/coriandel/coriandel.md

 my hands.

 I expected the water to be cold, but it was as warm as milk fresh from the udder.
 I let myself sink, not knowing what else to do.
 I opened my eyes for a moment.
 The world around me was as black as the inside of a womb.

-A current caught me.
+The current caught me.
 I banged my head against the side of the pool as it swept me into a tunnel.
 I flailed my arms slowly as it pulled me along.
 Something brushed against them.
 The rope?
 No, it was slick with slime, and twitched away from my grasp.
 In a sudden moment of clarity, I realized that I had been wrong